-Investment Banking Training, Education & Certification
+Investment Banking Course/Training, Education & Certification

 Investment banks typically recruit undergraduates and MBAs from top “target” schools (Harvard, Wharton, NYU, Princeton, etc…).
 Bankers are also recruited out of non-target schools but the process is less formal and structured.